Public Library and Baths, Balsall Heath: Subsequent history

 The baths were used as a makeshift hospital in the early years of World War II.
 An additional entrance was created to facilitate this purpose, which was subsequently used as a fire exit from Pool 2.
 By the end of 2010 a steel beam used to support the wall and roof above it had become severely corroded, leading to the pool's closure as this part of the building was in danger of collapse.

 Today, the library remains a functioning branch of Birmingham Library Services.
-The baths, run by Birmingham City Council, reopened following extensive structural work during 2005.
+The baths, originally ran by Birmingham City Council, are operated by Moseley Road Baths CIO.
+They reopened following extensive structural work during 2005.
 They stand opposite the College of Art and were listed at Grade II as a single entity in 1982, upgraded to Grade II* status in 2004 by the Department for Culture, Media and Sport.

 In 2006 a Friends of Moseley Road Baths group was formed to campaign for the long-term future of the building as a fully functioning swimming facility.
 Since their formation various community events and fundraisers have been held, including the centenary celebration on 30 October 2007 which was attended by the Lord Mayor of Birmingham and swimmers past and present.
 In 2010 the Friends' group was awarded a Heritage Lottery Fund grant of £48,000 to document the building's history and to interview former and current users of the building.
 Some aspects of the project are now online.

 In October 2021, the building was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund.